 How to sit for long hours in meditation

 Still, there are those who are attracted by the concept of meditating for long hours at a time.
-They derive their inspiration from the Buddhist monks who meditate for hours without taking a break.
-However, meditating for 12 hours on end requires a high degree of practice and discipline.
+They derive their inspiration from Buddhist practitioners or monks who meditate for hours without taking a break.
+However, meditating for long periods on end requires a high degree of practice and discipline.
 The monks have perfected it for many years through a systematic progression process.
-If you really desire to meditate for the entire day like the monks do, it’s recommended that you start with 30-minute sessions and work your way up.
+If you really desire to meditate for the entire day like the monks do, it’s essential that you find a qualified meditation teacher to ensure that you have the proper guidance.
+You can always start with shorter sessions and work your way up.

 The benefits of meditation are priceless, regardless of whether you prefer short or long meditation sessions.
 Rather than wonder how to sit for long hours in meditation, try making the most of every second you meditate.
+It is really about quality, not quantity.
 Choose a convenient time devoid of interruptions and noise.
 Mornings are recommended, although you can also incorporate mini-meditations within your day.
 Make sure you’re seated in a comfortable position before commencing meditation.
 There are various meditation techniques you can practice.
-If you get exhausted with sitting, switch it up with walking meditation.
-The whole idea is to have fun while meditating.
+If you get tired with sitting, switch it up with walking meditation.
+The whole idea is to keep meditation fresh, have fun while meditating.

-Although long meditation sessions are calming, newbies might feel a bit uncomfortable – especially if they assume the lotus position.
-Sitting for long hours on end without prior practice could end up injuring you.
-However, a 30-minute sitting meditation session per day can transform your life and give you the results you desire.
+Although long meditation sessions are calming, newbies might feel a bit uncomfortable.
+It is not necessary at all to sit in the lotus position, or in any way that’s uncomfortable.
+Let your body be the judge.
+However, a 10, 20 or 30-minute sitting meditation session per day can transform your life and give you the results you desire.
 Daily guided meditation is recommended for meditators who wish to improve their depth and technique.
 One of the best meditation apps that exists is the Mindworks Meditation App.
 It contains immense resources that can help you grow from a beginner to a seasoned meditator after just a few months.
 Try downloading it on your smartphone and explore its vast features.